Cognitive pretesting: Techniques

 There are certain techniques that the interviewer implements in cognitive pretesting to extract the information needed to ensure a good interview or questionnaire.

 The think-aloud technique- This occurs when the interviewer asks the interviewee to vocalize their thoughts and how they came to their answer.
 This can be concurrent (during) or retrospective (after) the interview.

 Probing technique- This occurs when the interviewer asks the interviewee one or more follow-up questions.
 They 'probe' about the questions asked, terminology used, or even the responses.
+Probes can be concurrent (during the task but not to be disruptive of the task) or retrospective (after the task).

 Paraphrasing- This occurs when the interviewer asks the interviewee to use their own words to repeat the question.
 This tests to make sure the questions are understandable.

 Confidence rating- This occurs when the interviewer asks the interviewee about their confidence in how correctly they answered the question.

-Sorting- This occurs when the interviewer asks the interviewee or tries to understand how the interviewee categorizes certain situations or even terms.
+Sorting or Card Sorting- This occurs when the interviewer asks the interviewee or tries to understand how the interviewee categorizes certain situations or even terms.

+Vignettes- These are short descriptions of one or more hypothetical characters (similar to vignette used in psychological and sociological experiments or anchoring vignettes in quantitative survey research) and are used to investigate the respondent's cognitive processing with regard to their survey-relevant decisions.

+Web probing- This technique implements cognitive interview probing techniques in web surveys.
+Its strengths include standardization, anonymity, and large and fast coverage because it is administered via the web.
+However, web probing can only reach online population groups, there is probe nonresponse, and insufficient probe answers from a content perspective cannot be followed up.

-Participants and Recruitment
+Participants and recruitment

 Sample size is a very important topic in pretests.
 Small samples of 5-15 participants are common.
-However, it is best if the sample size is at least 30 people.
-More is always better.
+While some researchers suggest that it is best if the sample size is at least 30 people and more is always better, the current best practice is to design the research in rounds to retest changes.
+For example, when pretesting a questionnaire, it is more useful to conduct 3 rounds of 9 participants than 1 round of 27.

-Having a small sample can lead to problems within the test not being discovered.

 There are two different methods of telling participants about the questionnaire: participating pretests and undeclared pretest.